What is Chlamydia?

 GP Surgeries and Community Pharmacies:

-You can get a FREE Chlamydia test from some community pharmacies and most GP Surgeries (under 25’s only).
+Women Under 25 years can get a FREE Chlamydia test from some community pharmacies and most GP Surgeries.
 See all GP Surgeries & Community Pharmacies along with services provided through the Service Finder Tool

 Sexual Health Clinics: